chuajingjie/Agronomic-Decision-Support-System/README.md

 | crop_type                 | Common crops grown in Indonesia include wheat, corn, and rice, which have distinct growing requirements and nutrient needs                            | Randomly selected from wheat, corn, and rice                                                     |
 | plant_health              | Common observable conditions in plants include healthy (vigorous growth), yellowing (possible nutrient deficiencies), and wilting (possible diseases) | Randomly selected as healthy, yellowing, or wilting                                              |
 | optimal_fertilizer_amount | Influenced by soil nutrients, pH, weather conditions, and crop type                                                                                   | Calculated using a simplified formula based on the input features to provide realistic estimates |

+4. Details of the Model Development Process, Including Choice of Techniques.

+Due to time constraints, building a full end-to-end machine learning pipeline for data cleaning, feature engineering, model training, inferencing and deployment is not feasible.
+Hence, the model development process is a simplified version that still aims to provide clear and actionable recommendations for optimal fertilizer usage.

+The simplified model development process is as follows:

+1. **Splitting the dummy data into train and test sets using `train_test_split` from `scikit-learn`.** 67% train and 33% test proportion.

+2. **Using `Pipeline` from `scikit-learn` to simplify the rest of the preprocessing steps.** This ensures that the same preprocessing steps are applied to both the training and test sets to prevent data leakage when training the model.
+The missing values are filled with the median, numeric outliers are scaled, and categorical values are encoded to numerical values.

+3. **Training the `XGBRegressor` model with the processed training dataset.** The model is then used to make predictions on the test dataset, and the Root Mean Squared Error (RMSE) is calculated to determine the model’s prediction accuracy.

+4. **Making a test prediction using just one row of data.** This is to test the model's outputs, which is predicting the optimal fertilizer amount based on given conditions.

+5. **Saving the model to a separate folder.** This allows for the model to be reused later on.